f-cohomology and motives over number rings: -cohomology

-\lemm \mylabel{lemm_injectivity} Let $N$ be any mixed motive over $\Fpp$. \refco{numrat} implies that the $\ell$-adic realization map $\H^0(\Fpp, N) \r \H^0(\Fpp, N_\ell) := N_\ell^{\Gal(\Fpp)}$ is injective. \xlemm \pf We can assume that $N$ is pure of weight $0$, since both depend only on $\gr_0^W N$ (\refax{weight}).
-Under \refco{numrat} all adequate equivalence relations agree, so that we may regard $N$ as a pure motive with respect to any adequate equivalence relation.
+are both isomorphisms.
+Moreover, the $\ell$-adic realization functor commutes with $\gr_0^W$ by \refax{weight}, so that we can replace $N$ by $\gr_0^W$ and assume that $N$ is pure of weight $0$.
+In view of our assumptions on motives, cf.\ \refeq{numrat}, all adequate equivalence relations agree, so that we may regard $N$ as a pure motive with respect to any adequate equivalence relation.
 As the injectivity is stable under taking direct summands, we may assume $N = h(X, n)$ for $X$ smooth and projective over $\Fpp$, by definition of pure motives and \refax{mixedpure}.
-The left hand side is given by $\CH^n(X)$, so the map is injective by \refco{numrat}. \xpf
+The left hand side is given by $\CH^n(X)$, so the map is injective by \refeq{numrat}. \xpf